Configure File Share Witness with USB Thumb Drive On #WindowsServer

 Introduction

 In Windows Server 2016, Microsoft added a new type of storage called Storage Spaces Direct (aka S2D).
 S2D enables building highly available storage systems with locally attached disks, and without the need to have any external SAS fabric such as shared JBODs or enclosures.
 This is the first true Software-Defined Storage (SDS) from Microsoft.
-Software-Defined Storage is a concept, which involves storing data without dedicated hardware.
+Software-defined storage is a concept that involves storing data without dedicated hardware.

 In June 2018, Microsoft made a big announcement for Storage Spaces Direct that will be shipped in Windows Server 2019.
-One of the announcements was to bring two-node at the edge, and the idea here is with any two-node cluster whether is running Windows, Nutanix, VMware, or anything else, any two-node cluster needs some kind of a quorum solution, it needs a tie-breaker to achieve quorum and guarantee high availability.
+One of the announcements was to bring two-node at the edge, and the idea here is with any two-node cluster, whether it is running Windows, Nutanix, VMware, or anything else, any two-node cluster needs some kind of a quorum solution; it needs a tie-breaker to achieve quorum and guarantee high availability.

-Microsoft did already a great job in the previous release of Windows Server, you could use File Share Witness or Cloud Witness by leveraging Azure blob storage for a quorum.
+Microsoft did a great job in the previous release of Windows Server.
+You can use File Share Witness or Cloud Witness by leveraging Azure Blob Storage for a quorum.
 However, File Share Witness requires another Windows server to be available in the environment, and Cloud Witness requires Internet access.
-So what about scenarios with branch offices and retail stores that have no Internet to access the cloud, and no other Windows infrastructure to provide a file share?
+So what about scenarios with branch offices and retail stores without Internet access to the cloud, and no other Windows infrastructure to provide a file share?

-For these types of scenarios, Microsoft introduced in Windows Server 2019 a new witness solution called “USB Witness” by leveraging a simple USB Thumb Drive as the witness!
-This makes Windows Server 2019 Hyper-Converged a great platform to deliver a true two-node cluster, without Internet, without another server, and without even Active Directory.
+For these scenarios, Microsoft introduced, starting with Windows Server 2019, a new witness solution called “USB Witness” by leveraging a simple USB Thumb Drive as the witness!
+This makes Windows Server 2019, 2022, and 2025 Hyper-Converged a great platform to deliver a true two-node cluster without the Internet, another server, and even Active Directory.

 Prerequisites